 Exercising for Healthy Hormones During Follicular Phase

-Days 1-7– First part of follicular phase- This is the 5-7 days of menstruation During this time you want to take it easy with exercise but make sure you’re keeping moving for circulation.
+Days 1-7 (First part of the follicular phase): This is the 5-7 days of menstruation.
+During this time, you want to take it easy with exercise but make sure you keep moving for circulation.
 Your uterus needs oxygen and time to contract to release the endometrial lining.
-It can cause hormonal depletions if you are doing intense workout during this phase of your cycle.
+It can cause hormonal depletions if you do intense workouts during this phase of your cycle.
 You still want to keep moving to bring oxygen to the smooth muscle and circulate blood flow.

-The vibe plate is an amazing thing for circulation in the body as it gets blood flow to all organs in body including brain.
-Pilates, yoga and other adaptive exercises help get blood flow throughout the body.
-This is also a great time for the infrared sauna, which gets circulation up and is relaxing.
-This is not a good time for intense work out.
-If your endometrial lining isn’t fully released, you can end up with endometriosis or PCOS.
-You might feel good when you exercise hard because of endorphin release but it’s not great for your body.
+The vibe plate is a fantastic tool for circulation in the body as it gets blood flow to all organs in the body, including the brain.
+Pilates, yoga, and other adaptive exercises support blood flow throughout the body.
+This is also an excellent time for the infrared sauna, which gets circulation up and is relaxing.
+This is not a good time for an intense workout.
+If your endometrial lining isn’t fully released, you can develop endometriosis or PCOS.
+You might feel good exercising hard because of endorphin release, but it’s not great for your body.

 Exercising for Healthy Hormones During Luteal Phase

-Days 14- 21 – First part of luteal phase – During this time your progesterone goes up and this is when you can cause most damage if exercising too much.
-If you are always working out intensely so you can have a six-pack abs that will deplete your hormones.
+Days 14- 21 (First part of the luteal phase): During this time, your progesterone increases.
+This is when you can cause the most damage if you exercise too much.
+If you’re always working out intensely to get six-pack abs, that will deplete your hormones.
 Women aren’t supposed to have six-pack abs but should have a layer of fat.
-So, don’t feel like you have to have your work out in overdrive all the time.
+So, don’t feel like you have to have your workout in overdrive all the time.

-Just do flexibility exercises, yoga, vibe plates and light walking.
+Just do flexibility exercises, yoga, vibe plates, and light walking.
 We don’t want your heart rate to go up.
 This is where most women make themselves sick.
-Tanking your hormones during this time can lead to long term effects like PMS, cancer and other hormone problems.
-Stay away from stressors like inflammatory foods, emotional stress and high intensity work outs.
+Tanking your hormones during this time can lead to long-term effects like PMS, cancer, and other hormone problems.
+Avoid stressors like inflammatory foods, emotional stress, and high-intensity workouts.
 Take time to find ways to reduce your stress.

-Days 21-28 – Second part of luteal phase.
-This is when your hormones start to go down.
-This is a great time for intense workout like sprints, CrossFit, HIIT and other high intensity workouts.
-By working hard your hormones will go down and we want them to at this time of the month.
+Days 21-28 (Second part of luteal phase): This is when your hormones start to go down.
+It’s a great time for intense workouts like sprints, CrossFit, HIIT, and other high-intensity workouts.
+By working hard, your hormones will go down, and we want them to at this time of the month.
 This will help your hormonal health and induce the process if it is a little behind.
 There is an exception to this.
-If your luteal phase is too short, then you want to continue to rest during this time until your hormones are back in balance.
+If your luteal phase is too short, then you’ll want to continue to rest during this time until your hormones are back in balance.

 Understanding How Exercise Can Help or Deplete Your Hormones

-Understanding how your exercise routine affects your hormones is important to help maintain healthy hormones.
-Many of us exercise to look better but it should be to feel better.
-The amazing thing about exercising for health though is that when you start to feel better you often start to look better too.
-So, take care of your hormones by understanding the important part exercise plays in your hormonal health.
+Understanding how your exercise routine affects your hormones is essential to maintain healthy hormones.
+Many of us exercise to look better, but it should be to feel better.
+The fantastic thing about exercising for health is that when you start to feel better, you often begin looking better, too.
+So, take care of your hormones by understanding the important role exercise plays in your hormonal health.